Waymo Driverless Taxi Recall Lawsuit | 2025 Latest Updates

 Reports have emerged of injuries to both passengers and non-passengers, including other drivers and road workers.
 As of mid-2025, regulatory authorities are actively reviewing safety concerns related to autonomous vehicles.

-Latest Waymo Lawsuit Updates
+Latest Waymo Driverless Taxi Recall Updates

-June 2025 – A lawsuit was filed in San Francisco by a bicyclist injured in a collision with a Waymo vehicle that allegedly failed to yield.
-The complaint claims the car’s software failed to detect the cyclist during a right turn.
+• June 2025 – A lawsuit was filed in San Francisco by a bicyclist injured in a collision with a Waymo vehicle that allegedly failed to yield.
+The complaint claims the car’s software failed to detect the cyclist during a right turn [1].

 Waymo Lawsuit Statistics